 The world has become an ever-moving, hybrid environment where people, devices, applications, and data can be in multiple, changing locations.
 So what does that mean for an evolving cybersecurity posture?

 In Cisco’s Cybersecurity Readiness Index, 6,700 respondents in 27 countries representing more than 18 industries shared how they measured up in solutions across the five core pillars of cybersecurity protection: identity, devices, network, application workloads, and data.
+The index categorizes companies into four stages of readiness: from Beginner, to Formative, Progressive, and Mature, based on the state of deployment of security solutions.

 Verify the identity of everyone who tries to access network resources and information.